cbyrd01/3d-knob-for-pidp11/README.md

 I created this 3D model after purchasing and putting together an excellent [PiDP-11 kit](https://obsolescence.wixsite.com/obsolescence/pidp-11) which is based on the open source emulator [SimH](https://github.com/simh/simh) running on a Raspberry Pi.

-While the kit is great, the rotary selector knobs do not match the original PDP-11/70's iconic design.
-These knobs were modeled from photographs of real-world PDP-11/70 front panels.
-They have been scaled down to fit the replica PiDP-11 kit.
+While the kit is great, the included rotary selector knobs are a bit different from the original PDP-11/70's iconic design.

+The 3D model knob was modeled from photographs of real-world PDP-11/70 front panels.
+It has been scaled down to fit the replica PiDP-11 kit.
 Because they are a recreation based on photos, the geometry may be different than the original designs.

 3D rendering of the model:

 ![Rendered image of 3D knob](knob_pidp11.png)

-**3D printing**: I printed this on a Prusa i3 MK2S using Prusament PLA filiment.
+**3D printing**: I printed two knobs on a Prusa i3 MK2S using Prusament PLA filiment.

 **Painting**: I painted them using glossy black acrylic with white acrylic for the line.
 A steady hand or careful masking is needed to ensure the line is painted straight.